 Sleep of pre-school children: relationships to health

 The parent intervention and was designed, delivered and evaluated via participatory research with local parents.
 Participatory research enabled parents to discuss and define their concerns regarding their children's sleep.
-Access to sleep research and resources was provided by the Sleep Lab.
+Access to sleep research and resources were provided by the Sleep Lab.
 The participatory research group combined this information with their own experiences to generate solutions to sleep issues.
-This knowledge led to the group producing Sleep Solutionz materials, a series of leaflets and posters addressing common sleep issues, featuring the participatory research groups' families.
-These are displayed and available to parents in a number of Sure Start children's centres within Stockton-on-Tees.
-The leaflets can be viewed here:
+This knowledge led to the group producing Sleep Solutionz materials, a series of leaflets and posters addressing common sleep issues in early childhood, featuring the participatory research groups' families.
+These were displayed and available to parents in a number of Sure Start children's centres within Stockton-on-Tees.
+The leaflets can be downloaded here:

 - Everything you need to know for a blissful bedtime for you and your child